Beerens History, Family Crest & Coats of Arms

 Early History of the Beerens family

-Another 238 words (17 lines of text) covering the years 1786 and 1800 are included under the topic Early Beerens History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beerens research.
+Another 114 words (8 lines of text) covering the years 1786 and 1800 are included under the topic Early Beerens History in all our PDF Extended History products and printed products wherever possible.

 Beerens Spelling Variations